Lehigraphy/concordat/fire.md

 A log split, bursting sparks into the air.
 They rose with the smoke, like red stars against the dark, for a heartbeat.

-‘How does it act?’ asked the elder, a wool blanket around her shoulders.
+‘How is it?’ asked the elder, a wool blanket around her shoulders.

 ‘It’s harder.
 Doesn’t bend when hot.
 Doesn’t break when cool.’